doublesecretagency/craft-googlemaps/docs/guides/sprig.md

 If you choose to enhance your Sprig form in this way, consider using the **latitude & longitude** (which can be passed via hidden fields) as the [target](/proximity-search/options/#target) of your proximity search.

-1. Store coordinates from Places API result.
+1. Get coordinates from Places API results.
-2. Pass those to Twig via hidden input fields.
+2. Store the **latitude** and **longitude** via hidden input fields.
-3. In Twig, use those [coordinates](/models/coordinates/) to perform the [proximity search](/proximity-search/options/#target).
+3. Use those [coordinates](/models/coordinates/) as the `target` of your [proximity search](/proximity-search/options/#target).

-This saves your search the effort of pinging Google (again) based on a text string.
-Using the known coordinates will improve search accuracy and reduce the number of calls to the Google API.
+This saves the effort of querying Google (again) based on a text string.
+Since we already know the coordinates, we can just use them directly.
+Using known coordinates will improve search accuracy and reduce the number of calls to the Google API.